EricLBuehler/trc/README.md

 Trc: 1.1x slower than Arc for Deref

-Trc: 2.59x faster than Rc for Deref
+Trc: 2.59x slower than Rc for Deref